I saw this infographic today, about the Six Types of Writers.

 You don’t need to choose between success or quality, or writing for yourself and writing for the market.
 Those are stupid, false dichotomies failed authors use to make themselves feel better about their continued failure.

 Don’t identify the source of your failure and then just give up and say “well, that’s the type of writer I am, and I’m not going to change because if the world doesn’t like my writing, they can suck it.”
 Nobody owes you anything.
 Success doesn’t mean selling out; it means being flexible and learning how to win.
 It doesn’t mean you’re a worse writer.
-Successful books are successful for a reason: people like them.
+Successful books are successful for one reason: people like them.